-Every day in the media, you are constantly bombarded with advertisements for soaps which claim to be healthy and good for the skin.
+Every day in the media, you are constantly bombarded with advertisements for soaps that claim to be healthy and good for the skin.
 They claim the most natural ingredients and may promise you Cleopatra’s beauty on a platter.

 How do you then find out which one suits you the best?
 How do you know what parameter to look for in choosing a soap? pH is your magic word.
 Our skin is naturally designed to fight infection and environmental stresses.
 But the ability to do so is affected by the pH level.
 The pH level of the skin refers to how acidic or alkaline it is.
 On a scale of 1-14, with 1 being the most acidic to 14 being the most alkaline, 7 is considered a neutral reading.
 Skin’s natural pH is about 5.5 i.e., acidic and any deviation from this value leads to failure of the skin’s ability to protect itself.

 Most cleansers, including natural soaps, detergent soaps, etc., tend to be too alkaline for the skin.
 Due to which they remove natural oils from the skin thereby, causing dryness and irritation.
-Only syndet based cleansers have a skin friendly pH 5.5.
+Only syndet based cleansers have a skin-friendly pH of 5.5.
 Bathing with a syndet over a long-term provides moisture to the skin and maintains skin pH.
 It proves very effective for the skin to fight off pathogens.